 Unlike some towns, Wamsutter - Farson isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Wamsutter - Farson are a mix of both white- and blue-collar jobs.
 Overall, Wamsutter - Farson is a town of managers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Wamsutter - Farson who work in management occupations (21.10%), office and administrative support (11.36%), and sales jobs (11.11%).

-The citizens of Wamsutter - Farson have a very low rate of college education: just 9.78% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Wamsutter - Farson has a very low overall level of education: only 9.78% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Wamsutter - Farson in 2022 was $31,838, which is middle income relative to Wyoming and the nation.
 This equates to an annual income of $127,352 for a family of four.
 However, Wamsutter - Farson contains both very wealthy and poor people as well.